vistadataproject/nodeVISTA/setupDocker/README.md

 ## Connecting Clients

-You can access the _Rambler_ from your browser at _http://localhost:9030_.
+You can access the _Rambler_ from your browser at _http://localhost:9030_ and use the Clinical Service REST at _localhost:9300_.

-Docker on OS X is NOT native - it is running on an Oracle VirtualBox virtual machine and the _--network="host"_ setting refers to this virtual box and not the native IP.
-From the host mac, get its current IP address ...
+But for CPRS running in a separate virtual machine on your Mac, you need to use actual network IP of the Mac.
+Get that IP address ...

 ```text
 > ipconfig getifaddr en0